BreakEven+™ • Estimation Stack • FALIB®

 What labor burden really does to hourly cost structure

-One of the most common pricing mistakes is assuming the wage rate is close to the true labor rate.
+One common mistake is assuming the wage rate is close to the true labor rate.
 It is not.
-Burden and fringe can materially lift the real hourly cost before overhead, G&A, and profit are ever considered.
-That becomes even more important when wage-driven adjustments occur, because some burden layers rise with wages while flat monthly premiums do not.
+Burden and fringe can lift the real hourly cost before overhead, G&A, and profit are even considered.

 Direct Burden 25.45%